Skip to main content

 Trauma can leave the nervous system in a chronic state of vigilance, which feels indistinguishable from biological anxiety.
 We use trauma-informed care that recognizes this and refers to skilled local therapists when appropriate.
 Somatic and body-based therapies are often more effective than talk therapy alone for this pattern.

 Some patients on GLP-1 medications report calmer mood and less "food noise," which can reduce anxiety tied to eating patterns.
-A small subset reports new or worsened anxiety, especially during dose changes.
+A small subset reports new or worsened anxiety, particularly during dose changes.
 We watch closely and adjust as needed.

 Chronic low-grade inflammation, often shown by an elevated hsCRP, can drive anxiety through cytokines that cross into the brain.
 Sources include visceral fat, gut dysbiosis, poor sleep, and chronic stress.
 Lowering hsCRP often parallels improvements in mood and resilience.